If you’re new to whips, choosing the right one might be difficult. Especially if you’re not completely sure of what you might want or need.

 A bullwhip has a rigid handle (normally 8-12” long) that transitions into a flexible thong that ends with a fall and cracker.
 Most commonly bullwhips are 6-12ft long.

 If you’re a beginner looking for a whip a bullwhip is a great choice.
-For learning the basic techniques I recommend getting a 6 or 8ft whip.
+For learning the basic techniques we recommend getting a 6 to 8ft whip.
 Shorter bullwhips have a bit faster action and it might be difficult to find and correcting mistakes when learning.

 Snakewhips are very similar to a bullwhip but lacking a handle, which means they are fully flexible all the way through.
-Snakewhips are generally shotloaded.
-Meaning they have a triangular shaped bag of fine lead shot in the core.
+Snakewhips are generally lead weighted, meaning they have a triangular shaped bag of fine lead shot in the core.
 This makes it a bit heavier to make up for the loss of leverage that a handle would provide.

 If you want to be able to easily bring your whip along for all of your adventures a snakewhip would be a top option.

-For a beginner thinking about getting a snakewhip I’d recommend going for a 6ft model.
+For a beginner thinking about getting a snakewhip we recommend going for a 4 to 6ft model.
 If you have a bit of experience cracking whips and want something to carry with you or use in confined spaces a 3ft snakewhip would be perfect.

 One thing to keep in mind however is that snakewhips do many things very well, but they are not the style of whip to use for routines and fast multiple cracking patterns.